MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 /// This is a continuation of the `ICoreWebView2PermissionRequestedEventArgs`
 /// interface.
 [uuid(08595a19-44f0-41b1-9ae4-5889f5edadcb), object, pointer_default(unique)]
-interface ICoreWebView2PermissionRequestedEventArgs3:
+interface ICoreWebView2StagingPermissionRequestedEventArgs3: IUnknown {
-    ICoreWebView2PermissionRequestedEventArgs2 {
+  /// The permission state set from the `PermissionRequested` event is saved in
-  /// The permission state set from the `PermissionRequested` event is persisted
+  /// the profile by default; it persists across sessions and becomes the new
-  /// across sessions by default and becomes the new default behavior for future
+  /// default behavior for future `PermissionRequested` events.
+Browser
-  /// `PermissionRequested` events.
-Browser heuristics can affect whether the
+  /// heuristics can affect whether the event continues to be raised when the
-  /// event continues to be raised when the state is persisted.
-Set the
+  /// state is saved in the profile.
+Set the `SavesInProfile` property to
-  /// `ShouldPersist` property to `FALSE` to not persist the state beyond the
+  /// `FALSE` to not persist the state beyond the current request, and to
-  /// current request, and to continue to receive `PermissionRequested` events
+  /// continue to receive `PermissionRequested`
-  /// for this origin and permission kind.
+  /// events for this origin and permission kind.
-  [propget] HRESULT ShouldPersist([out, retval] BOOL* value);
+  [propget] HRESULT SavesInProfile([out, retval] BOOL* value);

-  /// Sets the `ShouldPersist` property.
+  /// Sets the `SavesInProfile` property.
-  [propput] HRESULT ShouldPersist([in] BOOL value);
+  [propput] HRESULT SavesInProfile([in] BOOL value);
 }

 /// This is the ICoreWebView2 interface for the permission management APIs.